 Portal to the Universe The web's best one-stop shopping for the latest news in astronomy and space-related features.
 Plus blogs, video podcasts, audio podcasts, images, and videos from international sources.

-Sky & Telescope Magazine Probably the best amateur magazine - from beginners to advanced observers.
+Sky & Telescope Magazine Probably the best amateur magazine, but an extensive online site, as well - from beginners to advanced observers.
 Lots of resources and advice for those just getting started.
 News releases (updated weekly), observing charts and tips, and reviews of binoculars, telescopes, and astronomy books.

 NASA app (available for Android and iPad) - provides access to a huge amount of information about NASA, its many missions and the cosmos, delivered via feature stories, photos, videos, live webcasts and more

-Planets app (available for Android and iPad) -shows you how to spot planets in the night sky from wherever you happen to be
+SkyPortal app (available for Android and iPad) -shows you how to spot planets in the night sky from wherever you happen to be.
+Also contains an incredible amount of astronomical information about individual stars, galaxies, planets, and stellar evolution.
+Large for a smartphone app, but great for a tablet!

 APOD app (available for Android and iPad) - latest images from NASA's Astronomy Picture of the Day with an option to set as wallpaper